hugomarins/fsrs4remnoteFork/README.md

 - Install the plugin from the RemNote plugin marketplace by using the link https://www.remnote.com/plugins/fsrs4remnoteFork.
 - Open the settings page and click on [Custom Schedulers].
 - Choose to use "DSRscheduler" on the "Scheduler Type" dropdown menu (as your Global Default Scheduler or any other scheduler).

+# Changelog
+v.
+0.1.5 - Changed the behavior when pressing "Hard".
+The next Stability, instead of being, like in Anki, the last stability * Hard Interval, will be the Next Stability for Good * Hard Interval.
+So, usign the default 0.5 means that the Hard Stability will be half of that for pressing Good.